 Notice I put the word meatloaf at the end of the title.
-It's not a sexy word, I get it.
+It's not a sexy word, and I get it.
 This recipe, however, will make you crave it over and over again and look for reasons to eat a meatloaf sandwich.
-The punctuation of flavors and the firm yet soft texture is utterly retro, yet the loaf itself is gluten-free.
+The punctuation of flavors and the firm yet soft texture are utterly retro, yet the loaf itself is gluten-free.
 It's so damn good.

-Remember: you'll want enough leftover and chilled for sandwiches.
+Remember: you'll want enough leftovers for sandwiches.

 "I used organic, grass-fed 90% lean beef because I think the quality and flavor is outstanding."